-A. Butterfly valves use a disc that is turned to open or close the flow.
-A lever, gear, or actuated operators may be used.
-On large sized valves, a gear operator is recommended due to the mount of torque needed to open or close the valve.
-The term "lug style" refers to threads being integral to the valve and allows the valve to be used at the end of a piping system.
+Butterfly valves use a disc that is turned to open or close the flow.
+A lever, gear, or actuated operator may be used.
+A gear operator is recommended on large-sized valves due to the torque needed to open or close the valve.
+The term "lug style" refers to threads integral to the valve and allows the valve to be used at the end of a piping system.
 Otherwise, flanges on each side of the valve must be used.
-With butterfly valves, the user must take precaution against the over-tightening of mating flanges.
-If there is "full" liner, the only wetted parts are the liner and disc; this also eliminates the need for gaskets.
-The recommended uses for butterfly valves are on/off and modulating service, suspended particles and high velocity systems.
+With butterfly valves, the user must take precautions against the over-tightening of mating flanges.
+If there is a "full" liner, the only wetted parts are the liner and disc; this also eliminates the need for gaskets.
+The recommended uses for butterfly valves are on/off and modulating service, suspended particles, and high-velocity systems.

 Title: What is a Butterfly Valve?

 Description: A brief description of a butterly valve.

 The information contained in this article is for general information purposes only.
 The information is provided by

 United States Plastic Corp. and while we endeavor to keep the information up to date and correct, we make no representations or

 warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with